 Feeling extra stressed lately?
 You’re far from alone there.
 Especially right now, we’re all looking for ways to center ourselves as we navigate these uncertain times—the catchphrase of the moment.
 For some, that might involve a weekly Zoom session with their therapist, and for others, it may take form in a Bob Ross style coloring book served with a pack of crayons on the side.
 We’re here for it!

 If you’re anything like us, you’ve probably googled various mindfulness methods in the last few months and have been instructed by your overly-positive friend—you know, the one who sends you #MotivationMonday quotes in your group chat without fail—to drink green tea and do a yoga flow in order to manage stress levels.
 Jessica isn’t wrong, but that’s certainly not the only way to increase calmness and clarity.
-Lately, we’ve tapped into a different kind of meditation called EMDR Therapy Writing to help us get in touch with our inner selves, and learn more about our behaviors, feelings, and moods.
+Lately, we’ve tapped into a different kind of meditation called EMDR meditation therapy writing to help us get in touch with our inner selves, and learn more about our behaviors, feelings, and moods.

-Before we get started on how to do this, let’s backtrack and breakdown what EMDR therapy actually is.
-According to EMDR.com, EMDR Therapy stands for “Eye Movement Desensitization and Reprocessing,” and was developed by Dr. Francine Sharpiro in the late 1980s.
+Before we get started on how to do this, let’s backtrack and breakdown what EMDR meditation therapy actually is.
+According to EMDR.com, EMDR Therapy stands for “Eye Movement Desensitization and Reprocessing,” and was developed by Dr. Francine Shapiro in the late 1980s.
 This style of psychotherapy treatment was originally designed to alleviate the distress associated with traumatic memories.
-There are many phases and forms of EMDR therapy, but we’re going to focus on the writing portion.
+There are many phases and forms of EMDR meditation therapy, but we’re going to focus on the writing portion.
 After all, journaling is good for the soul.
-Get ready to channel your inner diary-keeping tween as we share exactly how to practice EMDR writing therapy at home.
+Get ready to channel your inner diary-keeping tween as we share exactly how to practice EMDR meditation writing therapy at home.

 The Benefits of EMDR Meditation